-- decreased demand for any product candidate that we may develop; - loss of revenue; - substantial monetary awards to trial participants or patients; - significant time and costs to defend the related litigation; - withdrawal of clinical trial participants; - increased insurance costs;

-the inability to commercialize any product candidate that we may develop; and injury to our reputation and significant negative media attention.
+- decreased demand for any product candidate that we may develop; - loss of revenue; - substantial monetary awards to trial participants or patients; - significant time and costs to defend the related litigation; - withdrawal of clinical trial participants; - increased insurance costs; - the inability to commercialize any product candidate that we may develop; and injury to our reputation and significant negative media attention.

-Although we maintain product liability insurance coverage with maximum coverage of C\$10 million per incident and an aggregate loss limit of C\$10 million, such insurance may not be adequate to cover all liabilities that we may incur.
-We anticipate that we will need to increase our insurance coverage each time we commence a clinical trial and if we successfully commercialize any product candidate.
+Although we maintain clinical trial liability insurance coverage with maximum coverage of \$10 million per incident and an aggregate loss limit of \$10 million such insurance may not be adequate to cover all liabilities that we may incur with medical product during the clinical trials.
+We anticipate that we will need to increase our insurance coverage each time we commence a clinical trial and maintain a product liability insurance if we successfully commercialize any product candidate.
 Insurance coverage is increasingly expensive.
 We may not be able to maintain insurance coverage at a reasonable cost or in an amount adequate to satisfy any liability that may arise.